Day 1 Cumberland - July 7th

 A teaser of what’s in store:

 Starting in the town of Cumberland the route heads quickly into the forest and onto a sustained gravel climb that will separate the riders (approx. 10km) with the last 1.5km on uphill singletrack.
-The Highlight reel opens up once you begin the descent here you will encounter some of Cumberland’s finest singletrack as you head back towards the town: Furtherburger, Blockhead, Bear Buns - a riders trail, across Sykes bridge into the historic Steam Donkey trail, That Dam trail followed by Missing Link and Mama Bear.
+The Highlight reel opens up once you begin the descent here you will encounter some of Cumberland’s finest singletrack as you head back towards the town: Furtherburger, Blockhead, Bear Buns - a riders trail, across Sykes bridge a small climb takes you up to the feature trail - Vanilla, then Tea Pot, That Dam trail followed by Missing Link and Mama Bear.
 Once you pass through the base camp you will begin your second lobe located to the east of town.

 Starting through the Village park (base camp) the second sustained climb begins on road then quickly dips into the forest and begins to gain vertical on singletrack.
 The Cottonwood Climb transitions into some sweet singletrack on the 50:1 trail, to Cabbage Patch before tackling a bit more gravel road.
-Use the road to stretch, eat and hydrate as the rest of the day will be mostly on singletrack: Short Line meets Vanilla (a new climbing trail, that will test your legs and your skills) finally it’s Truffle Shuffle to Tea Pot that link into the final rest before Railroad, the 3 Crafty Butchers to the iconic Black Hole and Space Nugget and sprint for home at the Cumberland Village Park – Day 1 in the bag.
+Use the road to stretch, eat and hydrate as the rest of the day will be mostly on singletrack: Short Line meets Blue Collar then it’s Railroad, the 3 Crafty Butchers to the iconic Black Hole and Space Nugget and a sprint for finishline at the Cumberland Village Park – Day 1 in the bag.

 Base Camp Highlights